allegro/marathon-consul/README.md

 `registry-noverify` | False | don't verify registry SSL certificates `verbose` | False | enable verbose logging

+### Adding New Root Certificate Authorities

+If you're running Consul behind an SSL proxy like Nginx, you're probably going to want to add the CA for your certificate to the trusted store in the container so you can avoid using `--registry-noverify`.
+For that purpose, any certificates added in a volume at `/usr/local/share/ca-certificates/` will be added to the root certificates in the container on boot.

 ### Endpoints

 Endpoint | Description